 We need to use the data scraped from the website more responsibly.
 Publishing the data not abiding by the rules and policies of the website might lead to severe consequences.
 Using them for analyses or other ethical purposes is alright.
 But we have to refrain from using the data in an irresponsible or unethical way.

 It is legal to scrape data, but terms and conditions applied.

 The US Court of Appeals denied LinkedIn’s request to prevent an analytics company called HiQ from scraping its data.
-In short, it is translated to the fact that it is fair to crawl data that is available in public domain and not copyrighted.
+In short, it is translated to the fact that it is fair to crawl data that is available in the public domain and not copyrighted.
 But this decision also says that the scraped data, even though publicly, cannot be used for unlimited commercial purposes.

-For instance, it is okay to scrape data about youtube titles or comments of a certain channel or a certain topic, but it is not ethical or legal to repost or repurpose the video content from the channels or topics.
+For instance, it is okay to scrape data about YouTube titles or comments of a certain channel or a certain topic, but it is not ethical or legal to repost or repurpose the video content from the channels or topics.
 It is also illegal to scrape data that requires authentication to access it.
-Like, it is okay to scrape publicly posted data on LinkedIn, but it is illegal to scrape user profile information, which require authentication.
+Like, it is okay to scrape publicly posted data on LinkedIn, but it is illegal to scrape user profile information, which requires authentication.
 Even though if the data is available publicly, we cannot scrape data to which the owner or webmasters of the site owns intellectual property rights.

-In Russia, it is common for almost all the websites to block the web scrapers and crawl bots from accessing their information with strict rules, even if the owner or webmaster doesn’t own any intellectual property rights to it.
+In Russia, it is common for almost all websites to block web scrapers and crawl bots from accessing their information with strict rules, even if the owner or webmaster doesn’t own any intellectual property rights to it.

-So next time, you can safely answer “Yes” to the pertinent question, is web scraping legal?
+So next time, you can safely answer “Yes” to the pertinent question is web scraping legal?
 At PromptCloud, we provide web scraping solution and service to our clients, within the legal and ethical domain.